Tips & Tricks

 7. Explanation: How does it work?

-If the offer requires explanation:
+If the product or service needs explanation:

-• 3 simple steps show
+• Show 3 simple steps

-8. About you
+8. About Us

 • Brief introduction, e.g., “Since 2018, we have been helping Swiss SMEs...”

-• Optional with photo or team snapshot
+• Optional with a photo or team snapshot

-• Humanity builds trust
+• A personal touch builds trust

-9. Less is more
+9. Less is More

 • Navigation bars with many links